Privacy of your Information

 It is everyone's legal right to expect that information held and used about you is safe and secure and is only used for the agreed purpose(s).

 Everyone working for the NHS is subject to the Common Law Duty of Confidentiality.
 The information we hold about you, whether in paper or electronic form, is protected from unauthorised access.
 Under the NHS Confidentiality Code of Conduct, all our staff are required to protect your information, inform you of how your information will be used and allow you to decide if and how your information can be shared.
-All City and Hackney CCG staff receive annual training on how to do this.
+All NHS North East London CCG staff receive annual training on how to do this.
 This is monitored by the CCG and can be enforced through disciplinary procedures.

 Information provided in confidence will only be used for the purpose(s) advised with consent given by the patient, unless there are other specific circumstances covered by the current General Data Protection Regulation (GDPR) and UK legislations.